replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

    Where:
    * `RO-USERNAME` is the username for an account that has read-only access to the private image registry.
-   * `RO-PASSWORD` is the password to the read-only account with the username that you provided.
+   * `RO-PASSWORD` is the password for the read-only account.
    :::note
-   The registry credentials that you provide in this command only need to have read access.

-   Replicated stores the credentials in a Kubernetes secret in the same namespace where the admin console is installed.
+   Replicated stores these read-only credentials in a Kubernetes secret in the same namespace where the admin console is installed.

-   Replicated uses the credentials to pull the images.
-The credentials are automatically created as an imagePullSecret on all of the admin console Pods.
+   Replicated uses these credentials to pull the images.
+To allow Replicated to pull images, the credentials are automatically created as an imagePullSecret on all of the admin console Pods.
    :::

   After the `kots install` command completes, the app manager creates a port-forward to the admin console on port 8800.
 The admin console is exposed internally in the cluster and can only be accessed using a port forward.